yetulaxman/ContainersHPC2024/_hands-on/fastqc_nextflow.md

 ```bash
 sbatch nextflow_fastqc.sh
 ```
-Once Nextflow job gets resources on HPC cluster, the job would get executed.
-The script will pull the necessary container images on the fly and run the FastQC analysis inside the container.
+Once Nextflow job gets resources on HPC cluster, the job will get executed.
+The script will pull the necessary container image on the fly and run the FastQC analysis inside the container.
-Monitor slurm output file (slurm-\<jobid\>.out file) in the same directory.
+Monitor contents of slurm output file (`slurm-<jobid>.out` ) in the same directory.
 Once the analysis is finished, you can see that *FastqQC* analysis was performed as shown below:

 ```bash
 ls -l $PWD/work/*/*
 ```

 ### Passing parameters to Nextflow pipeline
-Nextflow parameters inside a script are declared by prepending to a variable name with the prefix *params*, separated by dot character (e.g., params.reads).
+Nextflow parameters in script are declared by prepending to a variable name with the prefix *params*, separated by dot character (e.g., params.reads).
 Parameters thus specified in script are used by default.
 The parameter can also be specified on the command line by prefixing the parameter name with a double dash character (e.g., --reads).

 Here is an example of declaring parameters (here, input files) to *FastQC* software inside Nextflow script (NOT for running the command on the terminal):